jasononeil/hxrandom/README.md

 		Random.int(1,3); // 1, 2, or 3
 		Random.float(0,5); // Any float between 0 and 5, inclusive
 		Random.bool(); // True or false
+		Random.string(5); // A 5 character string using letters A-Z, a-z and 0-9
-		Random.fromArray(['dog','cat','mouse']); // "dog", "cat" or "mouse"
+		Random.string(10, "aeiou"); // A 10 character string using only vowels Random.fromArray(['dog','cat','mouse']); // "dog", "cat" or "mouse"
 	}
 }